VtotheK/Notepaint/README.md

 * Different tip sizes
 * Highlighter
 * Custom file extension .npt.
 Saves text and stroke data into one file.
 Identified by `0xF3F2F1` header.
 High quality.
-* Calculator to add some number to your text files.
+* Calculator to add some numbers to your text files.
 Useful for...
 TODO figure some reason here
 * Menus for english and swedish because why not
 * Change font size, font color, undo, redo
 * Print your text document